nus-cs2103-AY2122S1/ip/docs/README.md

 Usage: `delete 2`

-Expected outcome: Second item on the list is deleted, displays an error if second item does not exists.
+Second item on the list is deleted, displays an error if second item does not exists.

 <hr />